Antispam - Appliance

 Since an antispam appliance is hardware, it can be placed at the entry point of the email server to inspect and filter every message that enters the email server.
 An antispam appliance is capable of evaluating IP addresses that are included in the email messages from the sender.
 The appliance can also examine the message content and then compare it against the criteria and parameters that have been set for receiving email messages.

 Advantages of an Antispam Appliance

 Antispam appliances are capable of providing more email security to large networks because it is hardware that is specifically designed to handle email security on larger networks.
-Also since an antispam appliance is a hardware it is much easier to install and configure on a network, as opposed to software that may require a specific operating system infrastructure.
+Also, since an antispam appliance is hardware, it is much easier to install and configure on a network, as opposed to software that may require a specific operating system infrastructure.
 For example, if the organization is running the Linux operating system, this type of system will not support antispam filtering software.

 Another advantage of using an antispam appliance is its ability to protect a large network from codes that are designed to destroy the individual computers on the network.
 These are malicious codes that can enter the email server and then transmit to the email client via spam.
 When the individual computers get infected, it slows the productivity of the organization and interrupts the network processes.